jorzel/hashnode/clgw180gj000h09l965v3dvis.md

 As we probably can see, there is no restriction for activities that can bring enjoyment.
 However, Csíkszentmihályi determines the phenomenology of enjoyment - a set of conditions that can bring flow into a given activity:

-* A task we have a chance to complete.
+* A task has a chance to complete.
 There must be a proper balance between challenge and skills (e.g. tennis game is not enjoyable for players if opponents are mismatched).
 Flow experience is usually between a state of boredom and anxiety.

 * We are able to concentrate and focus on a given thing.
 The pleasure often comes without any effort.
 Enjoyment needs merging action and awareness.
 We must feel absorbed by the activity.